TBleess/Website_New/pages/5_CensusACS/2020-response_tracker.md

  ## Census Type of Enumeraton Area Viewer<br>

- The *Census Type of Enumeration Area Viewer* identifies census tracts that willreceive census forms through the "Update/Leave" and "Update/Enumerate" programs.
+ The *Census Type of Enumeration Area Viewer* identifies census tracts that will receive census forms through the "Update/Leave" and "Update/Enumerate" programs.
 These programs are designed to serve rural areas with homes that do not have standard street addresses.
-The census bureau estimates that five percent of the homes nationwide will be enumerted using these programs.
+The census bureau estimates that five percent of  homes nationwide will be enumerated using these programs.

 - Homes part of the "Update/Leave" program will be visited by a census enumerator, who will leave a census form behind for the household to complete.
 - Homes part of the "Update/Enumerate" program will be visited by an enumerator, who will complete the census form during their visit with a household.
 The "Update/Enumerate" program is focuesed on remote areas in Alaska and Northen Maine.